adsota/ios-sdk/README.md

 AppotaADSDK for iOS
 ====
-This is version 1.01 of AppotaADSDK for iOS
+This is version 1.01 of AppotaADSDK for iOS.
+Every ads setting and ad unit will be create and manage on [https://ads.appota.com](https://ads.appota.com)

 ## 1. Configuration
 - Add `AppotaADSDK.framework` and `AppotaADBundle.bundle` to your project